-The purpose of the Proposed Action is to meet current stormwater drainage system standards. reduce flooding and standing water issues, and address erosion and sedimentation that occur on the installation.
-The Proposed Action is needed because existing stormwater drainage facilities on Kirtland AFB have deteriorated to the point where extensive work is needed to continuously reestablish an effective stormwater drainage system.
-Ditches, culverts, pipes and retention basins annually experience sediment build-up and substantial erosion due to monsoon storm events.
-Standing stormwater created by clogged ditches and flat ground surfaces poses hazards to traffic and undermines roads, parking lots, and foundations.
-Outdoor storage areas require berms and retention structures to control runoff.
-Revegetation and other measures are needed to control discharges of suspended solids.
-The Proposed Action would reduce the overall rate and volume of stormwater flows and detrimental effects of erosion and sedimentation into surface waters.
-Outlet structures are nonexistent, causing erosion of arroyos during storms.
-Arroyo work is required to repair bed and bank erosion resulting in sediment transport and reduce the potential for additional damage in the future.
-Semi-arid regions, like those found in the southwest, typically produce more runoff and erosion than humid regions for a given intensity of rainfall because of sparse vegetation cover and poorly developed soils with little organic matter.
+17 The purpose of the Proposed Action is to meet current stormwater drainage system standards, reduce flooding and standing water issues, and address erosion and sedimentation that occur 18 19 on the installation.
+The Proposed Action is needed because existing stormwater drainage 20 facilities on Kirtland AFB have deteriorated to the point where extensive work is needed to 21 continuously reestablish an effective stormwater drainage system.
+Ditches, culverts, pipes and 22 retention basins annually experience sediment build-up and substantial erosion due to monsoon 23 storm events.
+Standing stormwater created by clogged ditches and flat ground surfaces poses 24 hazards to traffic and undermines roads, parking lots, and foundations.
+Outdoor storage areas 25 require berms and retention structures to control runoff.
+Revegetation and other measures are 26 needed to control discharges of suspended solids.
+The Proposed Action would reduce the 27 overall rate and volume of stormwater flows and detrimental effects of erosion and 28 sedimentation into surface waters.
+Outlet structures are nonexistent, causing erosion of arroyos 29 during storms.
+Arroyo work is required to repair erosion damage and reduce the potential for 30 additional damage in the future.